-- (b) Policies and Procedures - (1) Authority to Adopt
+(b) Policies and Procedures

-The State Court Administrator shall adopt policies and procedures that are (A) necessary or useful for the proper and efficient implementation of the MDEC System and (B) consistent with (i) the Rules in this Title, (ii) other provisions in the Maryland Rules that are not superseded by the Rules in this
+(1) Authority to Adopt

-Title, and (iii) other applicable law.
-With the approval of the Chief Judge of the Court of Appeals, the policies and procedures may include the approval of pilot projects and programs in one or more courts to test the fiscal and operational efficacy of those projects or programs.
+The State Court Administrator shall adopt policies and procedures that are (A) necessary or useful for the proper and efficient implementation of the MDEC System and (B) consistent with (i) the Rules in this Title, (ii) other provisions in the Maryland Rules that are not superseded by the Rules in this Title, and (iii) other applicable law.
+With the approval of the may include the approval of pilot projects and programs in one or more courts to test the fiscal and operational efficacy of those projects or programs.